Absence of quantum optical coherence in high harmonic generation

 \textit{Introduction.} High harmonic generation (HHG) is a parametric process in which an intense driving field is frequency up-converted with the resulting harmonic spectrum extending towards very high non-linear orders ranging from the infrared to the extreme-ultraviolet regime.
 In conventional HHG experiments the process is driven by a classical light source provided by a laser, while the description has almost exclusively focused on semi-classical approaches \cite{lewenstein1994theory}.
 Furthermore, full quantum optical methods show that the generated harmonic radiation is coherent with the quantum state of the field modes given by product coherent states \cite{lewenstein2021generation, gorlach2020quantum, stammer2022high, rivera2022strong, stammer2023quantum}.
-This result holds in the limit of vanishing dipole moment correlations \cite{stammer2022high, stammer2022theory} and that the experimental boundary condition for the initial state of the driving field is given by a coherent state.
+This result holds in the limit of vanishing dipole moment correlations \cite{stammer2022high, stammer2022theory, stammer2023entanglement} and for the experimental boundary condition that the driving field is given by a pure initial coherent state.
 This assumption of an initial pure coherent state leads to a well defined phase in the associated classical driving field \cite{stammer2023iwo, stammer2023limitations} bridging the gap to the semi-classical picture \cite{stammer2023limitations}.
 Closely related to the optical phase is the concept of optical coherence, which is associated to the statistical properties of the fluctuations of the light field \cite{mandel1965coherence, mandel1995optical}.
-Both of these concepts, the phase of the field and quantum coherence, will be scrutinized in this work.
-Of particular interest is the quantum optical coherence associated to the off-diagonal density matrix elements in the photon number basis of the corresponding field state.
+Both of these concepts, the phase of the field and quantum optical coherence, will be scrutinized in this work for the process of HHG.
+In particular, we focus on quantum optical coherence associated to the off-diagonal density matrix elements in the photon number basis of the corresponding field state.
 The discussion about the existence of optical coherence was initiated in \cite{molmer1997optical, m1997quantum}, with subsequent studies on the relevance of this optical coherence for quantum information processing protocols \cite{rudolph2001requirement}, and causes a debate about the proper description of the quantum state of a laser field \cite{molmer1997optical, rudolph2001requirement, bartlett2006dialogue, van2001quantum, van2001quantum2}.
+The notion of quantum optical coherence is of particular importance for the rapidly growing interest in generating quantum light using HHG and its applications \cite{lewenstein2021generation, gorlach2020quantum, stammer2022high, stammer2023entanglement, pizzi2023light, gorlach2023high, martos2023metrological}.